-In this article, we will focus on manual snapshots and familiarize you in the process of managing your snapshots, mounting and accessing their data.
+In this article, we will focus on manual snapshots and familiarize you with the process of managing your snapshots, mounting and accessing their data.
 Methods equally apply to snapshots created by snapshot schedules.

 Accessing Your Snapshots

-All snapshots can be activated via LucidLink Client dashboard or via the command line, by selecting the snapshot tab, entering your password and selecting Mount snapshots.
+All snapshots can be activated via the LucidLink Client dashboard or via the command line, by selecting the snapshot tab, entering your password and selecting Mount.
 Snapshots are read-only, you can simply copy any required data out of a certain snapshot to your active Filespace.

-Once you've activated your snapshots, you will note an additional mount-point which contains all your available snapshots.
+Once you've activated your snapshots, you will note an additional mount point that contains all your available snapshots.

 Creating and Managing Snapshots

 Snapshots are managed using the LucidLink Client via the control panel.
 Navigate to the LucidLink Application Home screen, select the relevant filespace from the list of available Filespaces and navigate to the Control Panel tab.

 You can also set a snapshot schedule, allowing you to automate snapshot creation and retention.
 Filespace snapshot schedules are managed centrally.
 Once you set up a snapshot schedule, these will be created automatically, whether the LucidLink Client is connected or not.